The Step-by-Step, Easy to Use Plan for Projecting and Managing Your Cash Flow

 Forecast cash inflows

-State all anticipated cash receipts for every day.
+State all anticipated cash receipts for every period.
 Typical categories include:

 Sales receipts: predict what you'll collect based on projected sales and how long before payment is due.
 Factor in season and existing deals.

 Receivables collections: map open invoices with the bank invoice collection dates.
-Use D.S.O. of historical days sales outstanding as a guide.”
+Use DSO (days sales outstanding) of historical collections as a guide.

 Other income: add asset sales, tax refunds, grants or any one-time receipts.